Magnus Heinason: Valkendorf's Rule

+Monument to Magnus Heinason designed by Johannes Wiedewelt in Jægerspris Memorial Park at Jægerspris Castle, Denmark.

 To soften the king again offered Heinason now trying to find a passage to Greenland.
 This he did not.
 Christoffer Valkendorf was still looking to trap him, and in 1581 he was faced with accusations of fraud by trading and rape in Norway.
 As the situation became so threatening to Heinason that he fled to Holland and again went to the service of the Prince of Orange.
 Two years later he went back his former patron Frederick II, which set the bar over old accusations and let Magnus have the island of Egholm in Limfjord as a fief.
 But Christopher Valkendorf was not going to give up, and now he was using English, which accused Heinason illegal boarding of an English ship, while serving in the Netherlands.

 Magnus fled again, but was overtaken and arrested in Norway.
 While this was happening, the king died suddenly, and Valkendorf used the opportunity to carry out a rapid and irregular trial.
 Two days later, on 18 January 1589, was Heinason executed by beheading on Christiansborg Palace Square (Christiansborg Slotsplads) in Copenhagen.
 Valkendorf had finally got rid of his enemy.